MrResor/freecodecamp-urlshortener/README.md

 Next, a setup.sh file in setup folder needs to be run.
 It's purpose is preparing the docker volume containing database with table and a user who can use it.

-Finally, icro service can be run using the following command run from the project main directory:
+Finally, micro service can be run using the following command run from the project main directory:
 ```
 sudo docker compose up -d
 ```